kanishkmunot/AgriRent/README.md

 ### 1<sup>st</sup> Problem:

-✅ In this problem, I was constantly getting Integration Error: Uncaught Promise, and was not able to get the solution after reading docs and online material.
+✅ In this problem, were constantly getting Integration Error: Uncaught Promise, and were not able to get the solution even after reading docs and online material.
 <br>
-✅ After going through the Networks tab in Chrome DevTools, I realized that for payments I need to open a business account on stripe, I did that and it worked!
+✅ After going through the Networks tab in Chrome DevTools, we realized that for payments we need to open a business account on stripe, so we did that and it worked!
 <br>
 <br>

 ### 2<sup>nd</sup> Problem:

-✅ I was encountering issues like button going out of div under 400px, no margin between 2 divs under 800px, so I:
+✅ We were encountering issues like button going out of div under 400px, no margin between 2 divs under 800px, so we:

 1. Shrunk the font size
 2. Added margin-left to left div